Akshat017/Strave-free-readers-writers-problem/README.md

 We'll be using `semaphores` which can be used to track the allocation/deallocation of resources, the waiting process requests, available instances of a resource etc. We have some kind of a queue associated with each semaphore to keep track of the waiting processes and provide them with resources whenever it finds them free.

-Here is a solution to the readers-writers problem where the readers have a priority i.e. no reader should wait for other readers to finish simply because a writer is waiting:
+Here is a solution to the readers-writers problem where the readers have a priority i.e. no reader should wait for other readers to finish simply because a writer is waiting: ( use of different semaphores and variables have been explained using comments in the code below )

 ### Semaphores:
 ```cpp